mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 };
 ```

-Now we can add the interface to any blueprint's "Class Settings" and then implement the function `GetEquipmentAsset` in blueprint:
+Now we can add this interface to any blueprint's "Class Settings", which gives us the option to then implement the function `GetEquipmentAsset`.

 ![Blueprint interface class settings]({{ '/assets/images/posts/future-proofing-interfaces/02-blueprint-interface-class-settings.png' | relative_url }})

-However there is one important caveat.
-If we try to call the function as we did in [Quick Recap](#quick-recap) we will get an error: `Do not directly call Event functions in Interfaces.
+There is one important caveat here.
+If we try to call the function like in [Quick Recap](#quick-recap), we will get an error: `Do not directly call Event functions in Interfaces.
 Call Execute_GetEquipmentAsset instead`.
 This is the case with all `BlueprintNativeEvent` and `BlueprintImplementableEvent` functions.
-As the error message suggests, we have to use a static function `IEquippable::Execute_GetEquipmentAsset` instead.
+They must always be called by using the static `IEquippable::Execute_GetEquipmentAsset` instead.

 But that is not all!
-We also have to make sure this static function is only called on objects that *actually implement the interface*.
-Attempting to call it on anything else will result in yet another error.
-Here is how we can handle it.
+We also have to make sure this static function is only ever called on objects that *actually implement the interface*.
+Attempting to call it on anything else results in another error.
+Here is how we can handle it correctly.

 ```cpp
 // Instead of Cast() we use Implements().